tsal/mesh/README.md

 ## Contributing

-There is a lot to do.
+There is a whole lot to do.
 If you want to help me, you are welcome.